SushantChavan47/Delhivery-Business-case-study/README.md

-# Delhivery Business case study
+#Delhivery Business case study
  Logistics Data Analysis

-Introduction
+Introduction:
 Delhivery, India's leading and rapidly growing integrated player, has set its sights on creating the commerce operating system.
 They achieve this by utilizing world-class infrastructure, ensuring the highest quality in logistics operations, and harnessing cutting-edge engineering and technology capabilities.
 The Data team builds intelligence and capabilities using this data that helps them to widen the gap between the quality, efficiency, and profitability of their business versus their competitors.

 Problem Statement: